tweedegolf/storage-abstraction/publish/Storage/README.md

 }
 ```

 Removes a file from the bucket.
-Fails if the file or the bucket doesn't exist.
+Does not fail if the file doesn't exist.

 The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.

-If the file can not be found an error will be returned: `No file [your filename] found in bucket [your bucketname]`.

-If the bucket can not be found an error will be returned: `No bucket [your bucketname] found`.
+If the bucket can not be found an error will be returned: `No bucket ${bucketname} found`.

 If the call succeeds the `value` key will hold the string "ok".

+If the file can not be found `value` will be: `No file ${filename} found in bucket ${bucketname}`.

 ### sizeOf